Try some of these powerful calming sensory strategies to help kids remain focused, engaged, and content in the classroom!

 1 || A quiet space and a way for the child to signal when she needs a break.

 A quiet space can be as simple as a corner with a bean bag chair and some pillows, a small tent or canopy made from a sheet, or even a desk with a partition for some privacy.
 A quiet space is a great way to limit auditory, visual, and other input so a child can regroup and calm herself down.

 Don’t forget to provide kids with a clear way of indicating when they need to use the quiet space – a sign up sheet or a laminated card they can give to the teacher to request time in the quiet space are great options.

 There are many great ways to provide calming input through the tactile system.
 One simple tool that is easily used as a calming sensory break during the day is a tactile bin.
 Fill a shoebox-sized plastic container with sand, dry rice, or dry beans and let kids run their hands through it.

 Applying deep pressure to the body with hugs, a weighted blanket or weighted stuffed animal, or squishes with a pillow or beanbag chair provides full-body calming sensory input for kids who might be overwhelmed or anxious at school.

 3 || Calming Oral Sensory Input

-The oral sensory system can be another great avenue for calming.
+The oral sensory system can be another great avenue for calming and self-regulation.
 For many children, chewing can provide calming oral sensory and proprioceptive input.
-Try chewy snacks like bagels and fruit leather or even gum.
+Try oral sensory snacks like bagels and fruit leather or even gum.